 - 3/4 cup M&M’s

-*Bars are done when the edges are set and the center is soft and under baked.
+- Bake for 10 - 11 minutes until edges are set and the center soft and under baked.

-Cool in pan for 30 minutes.
-Cut into squares.
+- Cool in pan for 30 minutes then cut into squares.
+Serve warm with ice cream or cooled completely.